 The road is so rural and remote, it doesn’t even have a real name.
 Because of the amazing sculptures, locals started calling it the ”Enchanted Highway.”

-A local artist named Gary Greff started building the towering sculptures in 1990 to draw people off the interstate and to small towns like Regent, to keep it from drying up.
-But the stunning beauty of the prairie is just as much a draw as Greff’s amazing sculptures, which he continue to erect each year.
+A local artist named Gary Greff started building the towering sculptures in 1990.
+His goal is to draw people off the interstate and to small towns like Regent, to keep them from drying up.
+But the stunning beauty of the prairie is just as much a draw as Greff’s amazing sculptures, which he continues to erect each year.

 Here’s a video of the Enchanted Highway that we posted in our RV Lifestyle YouTube Channel as we traveled it in our RV.